rqlite/rqlite/DOC/FAQ.md

 Yes, it is.

 ## Do concurrent writes block each other?
 In this regard rqlite currently offers exactly the same semantics as SQLite.
-Each HTTP write request uses the same SQLite connection on the leader, so one write-over-HTTP may block another.
-Explicit connection control will be available in a future release, which will give clients more control over transactions.
-Only one concurrent write will ever be supported however, due to the nature of SQLite.
+Each HTTP write request uses the same SQLite connection on the leader, so one write-over-HTTP may block another, due to the nature of SQLite.

+## Do concurrent writes block each other?
+No, a read does not block other reads, nor does a read block a write.

 ## How is it different than dqlite?
 dqlite is library, written in C, that you need to integrate with your own software.
 That requires programming. rqlite is a standalone application -- it's a full [RDBMS](https://techterms.com/definition/rdbms) (albeit a relatively simple one). rqlite has everything you need to read and write data, and backup, maintain, and monitor the database itself.